-Inside: Just in time for fall, kids of all ages will love this easy paper strip apple craft.
+Inside: Just in time for fall, kids of all ages will love this easy paper apple craft.
 This simple craft includes a free printable template, making it perfect for home or school.

 Tonight at dinner I sighed, “Watermelon season is almost over.”